MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/sla-modern-flow-not-valid.md

 Here are the steps to turn off or turn on a flow:

-1. Sign in to [Power Automate](https://make.powerautomate.com/) with a user who has the permissions to edit a flow.
+1. Sign in to [Power Automate](https://make.powerautomate.com/) as an user who has the permissions to edit a flow.

 2. Select the right environment from **Environments** in the upper-right corner.